back to top

 For Windows:

-Whenever Microsoft finds a helpful resource, they adapt it almost immediately.
+Whenever Microsoft finds a helpful resource, they adapts it almost immediately.
 Maybe nearby sharing is one of the things that Windows has adopted so that you get more personalization with nearby phones and other PCs.
 Now let’s discuss the steps to enable it.

 • On your PC, navigate to the Settings menu.